top of page

 wrapup

 Between May 20 and June 30, we heard from over 550 people, including representatives of over 60 organizations who represent a wide range of perspectives and interests.
-All of this feedback is informing how we think about the future.
-We’ll be sharing our early ideas and seeking feedback during Round 2 of the consultation, which will happen in the Fall of 2020.
-Round 3 will follow in early 2021, when we’ll share a draft Framework Plan and again seek feedback from you.
+All of this feedback informed how we think about the future.
+We shared our early ideas and sought feedback during Round 2 of the consultation, which happened in the Fall of 2020.
+Round 3 followed in early 2021, when we shared a draft Framework Plan and again sought feedback from you

 Read on for highlights of the feedback received or download our full report here.